Yoast/duplicate-post/readme.txt

 = The plugin doesn't work, why? =

 First, check your version of WordPress: the plugin is not supposed to work on old versions anymore.
+Make sure also to upgrade to the last version of the plugin!

 Then try to deactivate and re-activate it, some user have reported that this fixes the problem.